Politics of Turkey: Political principles of importance in Turkey

 These principles are the continuum around which various – and often rapidly changing – political parties and groups have campaigned (and sometimes fought).
 On a superficial level, the importance which state officials attach to these principles and their posts can be seen in their response to breaches of protocol in official ceremonies.

 Political parties and elections

 Political parties

+After World War II, Turkey started operating under a multi-party system.

+On the center right to right side of the Turkish political spectrum, these parties have had large majorities: